-Pitch invasions 'concerning' - Clough
+Pitch invasions getting concerning, says Clough

 "Football from the top level have to address it," Clough said.

-The Football Association are looking into the incident at Sixfields on Wednesday.
+The Football Association is looking into the incident at Sixfields on Wednesday.

 No arrests have been made, and neither club has formally commented on it.

-Talking to BBC East Midlands Today following Wednesday's win that sealed a 3-1 aggregate victory, Clough said more needs to be done to control fans after flares were also let off at Sixfields when supporters ran on to the pitch.
+Talking to BBC East Midlands Today following Wednesday's win that sealed a 3-1 aggregate victory for Mansfield, Clough said more needs to be done to control fans after flares were also let off at Sixfields when supporters ran on to the pitch.

 Bowery remained on his feet after appearing to be shoved before Northampton players and stewards intervened and led the pitch invader off.